Close Menu

 Political Instability and Protests

 Political instability is another factor to consider when assessing safety in Bamako.
 Mali has experienced periods of political turmoil, including protests, riots, and coups.
 While the situation has improved somewhat, protests and demonstrations can still occur, and it’s essential to stay informed about local events and avoid areas where protests are taking place.
-(See Also: Is it Safe to Visit Palestine Right Now?
-Current Travel Guidelines)
+(See Also: Is It Safe To Visit Ho Chi Minh City?
+A Traveler’s Guide)

 Protest and Demonstration Risks